sourmash-bio/sourmash/doc/command-line.md

 the signature name.

-One way to build a picklist is to use `sourmash sig describe --csv out.csv <signatures>` to construct an initial CSV file that you can then edit further.
+One way to build a picklist is to use `sourmash sig describe --csv out.csv <signatures>` or `sourmash sig manifest -o out.csv
+<filename_or_db>` to construct an initial CSV file that you can then
+edit further; after editing, these can be passed in via the picklist argument `--picklist out.csv::manifest`.

 The picklist functionality also supports excluding (rather than including) signatures matching the picklist arguments.
 To specify a